tamslo/gitlab-issue-automation/README.md

 The Docker image is available on [DockerHub](https://hub.docker.com/repository/docker/tamslo/gitlab-issue-automation).

+_⚠️ Please note that I did not add any unit testing; so use with caution – especially added features like n-weekly occurrence, exceptions, adapting board labels, and creating standup meeting notes._

 ## Usage

 Create template issues in the `.gitlab/recurring_issue_templates/` directory as Markdown files.
 Template issues use YAML front matter for configuration settings.
 The template body is used as the issue description.